NautilusTrader

 There are two supported authoring modes:

-Pure Python@customdataclass_pyo3 classregister_custom_data_class(...)Python callback + Arrow C FFIPythonCustomDataWrapper
+Pure PythonClass with JSON and Arrow methodsregister_custom_data_class(...)Python callback + Arrow C FFIPythonCustomDataWrapper

 Both modes converge on the same outer PyO3 CustomData wrapper and the same DataType identity model.